Lightning-Fast Convective Outlooks: Predicting Severe Convective Environments with Global AI-based Weather Models: Case Study: US tornado outbreak

-We next take a look at the lead-time 174 hours (Fig. \ref{fig:fc_comb}B), which corresponds to $\sim$ 7 days.
-Once again, IFS has a high degree of spatial detail, whereas the AI-models are smooth.
-Their smoothness does not appear much more pronounced than in the 30-hour forecast which is mirrored in their marginally increased structure score (see Tables \ref{tab:sc_short} and \ref{tab:sc_long}).
-At this longer lead-time, IFS displaces the event eastwards (Fig. \ref{fig:fc_comb}j,n), however the magnitude of CAPE values is correct.
-This leads to large absolute errors (RMSE-IFS 704 J kg$^{-1}$; for all scores see Table \ref{tab:sc_long}).
-Pangu-Weather's forecast also suffers from displacement error, while additionally showing a very different spatial structure of the event (Fig. \ref{fig:fc_comb}k,o, RMSE-Pangu 655 J kg$^{-1}$).
-While the coastal areas still have high CAPE values, the slanted shape of the trough is missing and hence the spatial distribution of CAPE is not reproduced well.
-GraphCast has the best agreement in terms of event structure and location, but overall underestimates the magnitude of CAPE (Fig. \ref{fig:fc_comb}l,p, RMSE-GraphCast 470 J kg$^{-1}$).
-FourCastNet strongly underestimates CAPE and also has the largest degree of smoothing (Fig. \ref{fig:fc_comb}m,q).
+We next inspect the lead-time 156 hours / 6.5 days (Fig. \ref{fig:fc_comb}C).
+At this longer lead-time, IFS displaces the event eastwards (Fig. \ref{fig:fc_comb}i), however, the magnitude of CAPE values is correct.
+This leads to large absolute errors (RMSE-IFS 829 J kg$^{-1}$).
+Pangu-Weather-oper's forecast also suffers from displacement error, owed to a very different spatial structure of the event (Fig. \ref{fig:fc_comb}j, RMSE-PanguWeather-oper 570 J kg$^{-1}$).
+GraphCast-oper has the best agreement in terms of event structure and location (Fig. \ref{fig:fc_comb}k, RMSE-GraphCast-oper 520 J kg$^{-1}$).
+FourCastNet-oper strongly underestimates CAPE and also has the largest degree of smoothing (Fig. \ref{fig:fc_comb}l).
 It misses most land areas that experience high CAPE and DLS.
-Nonetheless, we highlight here, that all models capture an area of high CAPE values more than 7 days in advance, in co-location with high DLS.\\
+Nonetheless, we highlight here, that all models capture an area of elevated CAPE values more than 6 days in advance, in co-location with high DLS.\\